sivy/monkinetic-2020-content/posts/2013-08-07-sqlalchemy-property-exists-on-mapper.md

 ### The Error

-When run from the command line in &lt;project>:
+When run from the command line in &lt;project&gt;:

 `% python markbox/tools/test.py`